-Proverbs is a corpus of wisdom you can rely on, but unless and until it’s internalized, at best, it’s a discipline.
+Proverbs is a corpus of wisdom you can rely on.
 That discipline has to move from checking the box to being a reflex you do because you want to.
 When you have the word of God, and you get up in the morning and open your scripture, you move beyond discipline to where it becomes a reflex.
 You don’t have to think about it.
 Proverbs 7 is the fourth and last lecture on the adulterous, seductress, harlot woman that the father is teaching the son.
 This chapter is outlined as Seduction and The Simple: Without Wisdom.
 Without wisdom, we see three things.
 Temptation always wins, the immature lose, and catastrophe awaits.
 That’s the chapter in a nutshell.

 Without Wisdom, Temptation Wins (Proverbs 7: 1-5)

 We’ve seen this language again and again.
 The casual reader will connect this back to Deuteronomy 6:8, where we read, “You shall bind them as a sign on your hand, and they shall be as frontals on your forehead.”

 Later, Jesus will speak to the scribes and remind them that they look religious but overlook weightier matters of the law, justice, and mercy.
 What God meant, symbolic or metaphorical, they turned literal to the point that the phylactery meant more than what was intended.
 Derek Kidner says, “It is shown once more that the best advice is useless against strong temptation unless it is thoroughly taken to heart and translated into habits.”
 Repetition is hard won.
 It must move from information to knowledge to internalization.